100% Satisfaction Guarantee

 - Shirley, Evelyn Philip.
 Noble and Gentle Men of England Or Notes Touching The Arms and Descendants of the Ancient Knightley and Gentle Houses of England Arranged in their Respective Counties 3rd Edition.
 Westminster: John Bowyer Nichols and Sons, 1866.
 Print.

 The Brett Family Crest was acquired from the Houseofnames.com archives.
 The Brett Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 31 August 2013 at 04:02.
+This page was last modified on 25 November 2015 at 10:11.